-Here are five indicators to help us understand how the sector is recovering in the post COVID-19 landscape, I’m looking at everything from Google Trends, to audience sentiment, and stock prices.
-All of these graphs are updated daily for the next few months.
+Here are five indicators to help us understand how the sector is, and will recover in the post COVID-19 landscape.
+I’m looking at everything from Google Trends, to audience sentiment, and stock prices.
+All of these graphs will update daily for the next few months.

 1. Where are cinemas open?

-Here is the open status for over 100 countries.
-Cinemas are still mostly closed across the world (75%+ countries), but some have stayed open throughout (Sweden, Taiwan), beginning to reopen (Germany), or have set open dates (France, June 22nd).
+Here is the open status for over 115 countries.
+Cinemas are still mostly closed across the world, but some have stayed open throughout (Sweden, Taiwan), are beginning to reopen (Germany), or have set open dates (France, June 22nd).